 “I think this will really help to make things easier for parents, and will at least allow children to begin life on a somewhat equal footing with each other, instead of starting life at a severe handicap or zero,” he says.

 The old age welfare payment of 600 baht per month should be drastically increased because some elderly people do not have offspring to care for them, and nor do they have sufficient savings.
 These senior citizens subsist with barely any human dignity; some of them must beg for food from the temples to survive, Thanthorn notes.
 Those who do have children or grandchildren must wait to receive remittances from them to survive, which in turn places a financial handicap on the younger generations.
 With so many Isaan folk working elsewhere, no region is more afflicted by this problem than the Northeast.

 “I believe that a welfare state will be capable of solving the problem of inequality in society.
 At the very least, everyone in society deserves to live with dignity and humanity.
 That’s the kind of society that I want to live in.”

 All of this will require nothing short of constitutional reform, which Thanathorn has declared to be a priority for the Future Forward Party.
 This has earned him the ire of the establishment, and ensured that his political life will start behind the eight-ball.
-It remains to be seen whether this shared experience will strike a chord with Isaan voters.
+Whether this shared experience will strike a chord with Isaan voters remains to be seen.